ian-donaldson/DSE203-Final/README.md

 2. Run neo4j server that jupyter notebook can connect to.
 3. Run dse203_create_graph_updated.ipynb to populate the graph DB

+- database file is in root repo structure (databases.zip)

 Contributors:
     Faezeahghazi